From Compliance to Fixed Income Fund Management in Mexico: How to Accomplish the Impossible

 Forging Into Fixed Income Fund Management

-Q: So what was the interview process with the Fixed Income team like?
+Q: So what was the interview process with the Fixed Income trading desk like?

 A: They gave me 2 tests initially, and didn’t drop a single hint of what to expect.

 So I went in totally unprepared and didn’t even have a calculator.

 The first test was a standard math test with problems similar to what you see on the GRE or GMAT – but I hadn’t practiced in a few years so I didn’t think I would pass (I did, somehow).

 The second one was a test on the financial markets, with mostly conceptual questions such as:

 - What is a zero-coupon bond?

 - How are American and European options different?